DworkinLab/episodicSequenceData/create_mpileup.md

 ```
 ### Merge files
 Only works if all lanes are L001/L002
-Is alternative merge method (other, 1st script)
+Is alternative merge method (other, 1st script from before)

 ```
 #!/bin/bash